-- De Gmeline writes, without clarification, that Lieutenant Hengy received the order at 1:00 pm, (p217).
-It is assumed here that this is also a mistake.
+- De Gmeline writes, without clarification, that at 1:00 pm Lieutenant Hengy received the order to cease-firing until midnight (p217).
+It is assumed here that this is based on the Ducornez “13 heures” recollection.

 - De Gmeline, pp230-231.
 The other sources cited in this article do not mention von Behr’s arrival at La Capelle.

 - Wesserling, mémoires familiales, Stamm, Binder.
 ‘7 novembre 1918 – 18h 50.
 Radiogramme de l’antenne no 4 (18h 50), au général Debeney, Commandant en Chef de l’Armée Francaise’; and ‘7 novembre 1918 – 21h 15.
 Général commandant d’Armée Debeney à A.O.K.
 Huter.
 21h 15 – Réponse à message reçu à 18h 50’.
 ‘Huter’ should be ‘Hutier’ – General Oskar von Hutier, in command of 18th Army, facing Debeney’s Ist French Army.